-Public Relations has been a part of Monica’s life since childhood, and she now dedicates herself to helping solopreneurs and small business clients achieve their objectives through a variety of services.
-Monica helps her clients advance their business by working with and teaching them how to use Public Relations practices to stand out in their industries.
+Public relations has been a part of Monica’s life since childhood, and she now dedicates herself to helping expat solopreneurs and small business clients achieve their objectives through a variety of services.
+Monica helps her clients advance their business by working with and teaching them how to use public relations practices to stand out in their industries.

-Monica considers herself lucky to have consistently known what she wanted to be.
-As she watched college classmates change majors several times, Monica was confident in her decision to pursue a career in Public Relations.
+Considering herself lucky to have consistently known what she wanted to be, Monica watched college classmates change majors several times while she remained confident in her decision to pursue a career in public relations.
 She graduated with her bachelor’s degree in 2005 from Valdosta State University, and is now studying for a Master of Science in Communications Management at Syracuse University.
 Monica obtained her Accreditation in Public Relations in 2011 through a challenging process of communications planning development, board presentation and standardized testing.

-The freelancer began her professional career in Atlanta with the Public Relations firms of Edelman and Eberly & Collard where she gained experience in media relations, content writing and client management.
-Afterward, a dream opportunity arose when she was offered a position working in Public Affairs for the U.S. Army and later the U.S. Air Force.
-Monica developed many skills in her six years with Department of Defense Public Affairs Offices in Kentucky, Michigan, Virginia and the Pentagon, such as strategic and employee communications, media and community relations, crisis management, content and social media marketing, writing and editing, and branding.
-In her many roles, she developed communication plans, such as rolling out new Army initiatives; worked with regional, national and international media to cover stories from service members practicing the Muslim faith to F-22 Raptor flight restrictions; and managed responses during national crises.
+The freelancer began her professional career in Atlanta with the public relations firms of Edelman and Eberly & Collard where she gained experience in media relations, content writing and client management.
+Afterward, a dream opportunity arose when she was offered a position working in public affairs for the U.S. Army and later the U.S. Air Force.
+Monica developed many skills in her six years with Department of Defense public affairs offices in Kentucky, Michigan, Virginia and the Pentagon, such as strategic and employee communications, media and community relations, crisis management, content and social media marketing, writing and editing, and branding.
+In her many roles, she developed communications plans, such as rolling out new Army initiatives; worked with regional, national and international media to cover stories from service members practicing the Muslim faith to F-22 Raptor flight restrictions; and managed responses during national crises.

 When not working at Aubia or on her master’s studies, you can find Monica traveling the world with her husband and blogging about it at Working 2 Live, Living 2 Travel.
 They have been to 20+ countries and currently reside in China.

 See Monica’s complete CV here.